HumanSignal/label-studio/docs/source/tags/collapse.md

 is_new: t
 ---

-Collapse tag, a content area which can be collapsed and expanded.
+The `Collapse` tag, a content area which can be collapsed and expanded.

 ### Parameters